GhostlyRaven/amperka-io-library/README.md

 # <img src="/images/amperka-logo-32.png"></img> **Amperka.IO.Library**

-**Implementation of the library for devices from Amperka on the dotnet platform.**
+**Implementation of the library for devices from Amperka on the dotnet platform and Raspberry Pi.**

 **Target framework – .NET 6.**